lvlas/openpilot-1/README.md

 * Units: Meters
 * Vehicle Restart Required: No
 * Min/Max values -1, 1

-# Always On Lateral Control
-When enabled, jvePilot will continue to steer without having to engage ACC.
-You will still need to enable ACC using the ACC button on the steering wheel.
-* Default: False
-* Vehicle Restart Required: No

-# ACC Ready on Start
-When enabled, jvePilot will enable ACC on start
-* Default: True

 # Advanced settings
 These settings are for advanced users doing advanced things.